soksanchhom/soksanchhom/README.md

 ### Hi there 👋

-I'm "Soksan" love to be minimalist but no chance.
+I'm "Soksan" love to be minimalist.
 - ⚡ I'm a fullstack-developer studying in Computer Science.
 - 🔭 Interests : Software development, embedded system, blockchain, investment
 - 💼 Interned as Software Develper at SoramitsuKH!!!